williamazevedodepaula/mashgin-assignment/frontend/README.md

 * **index.tsx** - The application main script.
 It will bind the React App component to the DOM
 * **types** - Contains the type definitions of the manipulated entities
-* **components** - Mos important folder!
+* **components** - Most important folder!
 All application components are located here
   * **App.tsx** - The main react component.
-For this small application, it was used as **Controller**, being the only one component allowed to acces the "outside world", orchestrating the pages/views to be displayed, connecting to the api and storing the information shared between multiple views.
+For this small application, it was used as **Controller**, being the single component allowed to acces the "outside world", orchestrating the pages/views to be displayed, connecting to the api and storing the information shared between multiple views.
   * **ui/atoms** - This folder contains all the small UI components used in the application.
 Each component is inside its own folder, containing the component and its story file, for being displayed on **storybook**.
   * **ui/pages** - This folder contains all the page/views UI components used in the application.
 Each component is inside its own folder, containing the component and its story file, for being displayed on **storybook**.
     * **categories** - Layout implementation of the Categories page
     * **products** - Layout implementation of the Products page
     * **checkout** - Layout implementation of the Checkout page
+* **api-facades** - Facades used to abstract the access to the API.
+The App.tsx use this facade to access the menu and order APIs